redhat-developer/app-services-operator/source/model/README.md

 # RHOAS Service-Binding Operator
-This operator creates and manages custom resources used by the RHOAS Managed Kafka Service.
+This operator creates and manages custom resources for RHOAS cloud services

 # Prerequesites
  * Java 11+
  * Maven
  * A service-api token from cloud.redhat.com (Talk to Pete)
- * Access to a managed-services instance.
+ * Access to a rhoas services instance.

 # Building and Running